antoniogiacomelli/RK0/README.md

 The way to achieve that was enforcing predictability through semantics, optimise for worst-case over a disciplined, scheduler-centred design.

-This gave birth to  features as rich as [fully priority transitive inheritance on mutexes](https://kernel0.org/2026/01/12/transitive-priority-inheritance-on-mutexes/) and dual programming support paradigm [including priority-driven message-passing](https://antoniogiacomelli.github.io/RK0/#ports_synchronous_client_server_procedure_call).
+This gave birth to orthogonal features, as rich as [fully priority transitive inheritance on mutexes](https://kernel0.org/2026/01/12/transitive-priority-inheritance-on-mutexes/) and dual programming support paradigm [including priority-driven message-passing](https://antoniogiacomelli.github.io/RK0/#ports_synchronous_client_server_procedure_call).
 It is modular, composable, transparent and features do not overlap.